-2019 was a great year in the world of virtual reality, with updated VR headsets from the likes of Oculus and HTC now on sale.
-Even the prices have begun to drop, making VR accessible to more people than ever before.
+2019 was a great year in the world of virtual reality, but 2020 looks to be even more interesting with a new premium VR headset from Valve looking to shake up the VR market.
+Better yet, the price of VR headsets have begun to drop, making VR accessible to more people than ever before.

 Best VR headsets available in 2020